williamcioffi/sattagutils/README.md

 # sattagutils
-A collection of utils to help with manupulating Wildlife Computers sat tags (primarily SPLASH10).
+* A collection of utils to help with manupulating Wildlife Computers sat tags (primarily SPLASH10).

-[sattagutils_extras](https://github.com/williamcioffi/sattagutils_extras) is a set of dependency heavy add-ons for sattagutils.
+* see also: [sattagutils_extras](https://github.com/williamcioffi/sattagutils_extras) which is a set of dependency heavy add-ons for sattagutils.
+It is pretty bare at the moment though. [monitorgonio](https://github.com/williamcioffi/monitorgonio) displays Argos Goniometer output in real time in a shiny app. [parsegonio](https://github.com/williamcioffi/parsegonio) converts Argos Goniometer saved logs into prv like files for decoding.

+* For now, please cite as:

+Cioffi WR (2020). sattagutils: a collection of utils to help with manupulating sat tag output.
+R package version 0.2.0. https://github.com/williamcioffi/sattagutils. (doi:TBD).

 ## Obligatory warning
-This package is under active dev... things will change. **NOTE:** Currently you're best best is to install the "dev" branch.
+This package is under active dev... things will change.

 ## Contributing